kumo-ai/kumo-rfm-mcp/kumo_rfm_mcp/resources/predictive-query.md

 PREDICT users.age FOR users.user_id=1
 ```

-We can impute missing values for all `"numerical"` and `"categorical"` columns.
+You can impute missing values for all `"numerical"` and `"categorical"` columns.
+Currently, you cannot impute missing values for other semantic types such as `"timestamp"` or `"text"`.
 For `"numerical"` columns, the predictive query is interpreted as a regression task.
 For `"categorical"` columns, the predictive query is interpreted as a multi-class classification task.
 For binary classification tasks, you can add **conditions** to the target expression: